SimonFJ20/courses/compiler/chapter_4.md

 }
 ```

-This function takes a format-string as the first argument, and, corrosponding to the format-string, values to be formattet in the correct order.
+This function takes a format-string as the first argument, and, corresponding to the format-string, values to be formatted in the correct order.

 Examples of how to use the function follows.